 - 1. Add the constraint in the Editable Constraints Grid or open the Set False Path Constraint dialog box.
-You can do this by using one of the following methods: - From the Constraints drop-down menu, choose False Path. - Click the icon. - From the Constraints Browser, choose False Path.

-Right-click False Path in the Constraint Browser and choose Add False Path Constraint.
+You can do this by using one of the following methods: - From the Constraints menu, choose False Path. - Click the kind icon. - Right-click False Path in the Constraint Browser and choose Add False Path Constraint.